-The NECA will establish a Governance Committee and an Overview and Scrutiny Committee to discharge the roles and functions set out in Part 3.8 and 3.9 of this Constitution.
+The NECA will establish an Audit and Standards Committee and an Overview and Scrutiny Committee to discharge the roles and functions set out in Part 3.8 and 3.9 of this Constitution.

 The Leadership Board may establish such other committees as it thinks fit to discharge its functions.